Health Lifestyle Social Issues

 Almost half of the cherries sampled by the USDA contained residues of bifenthrin, a neurotoxin that kills insects by paralysis.
 It’s moderately harmful to mammals (including humans) and can wreak havoc on fish and their marine ecosystems.
 It also appears to cause cancer in mice but not rats, so we really don’t know what that says about carcinogenesis in humans.
 (Our view on the use of animals in medical research is here.)
 But add to this chemical the residues of 42 others found on cherries by USDA testing, and you have a recipe for individual and environmental concerns.

 Aside from homegrown cherries (there are many varieties of cherry trees and bushes that produce delicious fruit you’ll never find in a supermarket), your best bets here are frozen, domestic, organic cherries.
-Even imported fresh organic cherries were rated only “fair” by CR, based on suspicions of inadequate oversight of organic standards by countries such as Turkey and China.
+Even imported fresh organic cherries were rated only “fair” by CR in 2020, based on suspicions of inadequate oversight of organic standards by countries such as Turkey and China.
 Fresh organic cherries could be a solid choice, too, if you have access to them.

 Read our article on cherries, Top Health Benefits of Cherries & How to Enjoy Them.